 Making Better Pots with Julia Mann

 Julia will help you expand your skill set by challenging you to push your own boundaries.
-In this session you can expect to explore all things vessels (this means, vases, pitchers, sugar/creamer sets, any vessel form).
-Much of this class is dedicated to teaching students how to move weight out from the bottom and create well balanced work.
+In this session you can expect to explore all things lids.
+Much of this class is dedicated to teaching students how to make better overall pots with well fitting lidsd.
 You will walk away with better pots!

 Cone 10 firings.